Zoning Forms and Permits

 The property owner/applicant determines that a particular project is wanted and seeks to fulfill the need utilizing the process provided in the Village Zoning Code.

-The applicant obtains an application to obtain the proper permit by downloading the application from the Village Website (https://eheitkamp8.wixsite.com/villageofvb/zoning), or by contacting the Zoning Inspector (419-208-9009) to have the proper application mailed to them.
+The applicant obtains an application to obtain the proper permit by downloading the application or by contacting the Zoning Inspector via email at firstname.lastname@example.org or by calling 419-299-3234 to have the proper application sent to them

 No application will be processed by the zoning inspector’s office without the submission of the associated application fee and other fees (i.e. utility assessments) as applicable.